Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 # Simulation Studies for ZIP-LPCM-MFM

-This tutorial includes the coding for the two simulation studies illusrated in the paper *A Zero-Inflated Latent Position Cluster Model with Mixture of Finite Mixtures*.
+This tutorial includes the coding for the two simulation studies illusrated in the paper "A Zero-Inflated Latent Position Cluster Model with Mixture of Finite Mixtures".

 Recall here that we have two different scenarios within each simulation study.
-The scenario 1 in the first simulation study focuses on a network randomly generated from a zero-inflated Poisson latent position cluster model (ZIP-LPCM) while the scenario 2 works on a network randomly generated from a Poisson latent positions cluster model (Pois-LPCM).
+The scenario 1 in the first simulation study focuses on a network randomly generated from a zero-inflated Poisson latent position cluster model (ZIP-LPCM) while the scenario 2 works on a network randomly generated from a Poisson latent position cluster model (Pois-LPCM).
 In our second simulation study, we mainly focus on the networks randomly generated from the zero-inflated Poisson stochastic block model (ZIP-SBM), which is the one we newly proposed in [Lu, C., Durante, D., and Friel, N. [2024+], "Zero-inflated stochastic block modeling of efficiency-security tradeoffs in weighted criminal networks"]().
 The synthetic network in scenario 2 is equipped with a hub while the one in scenario 1 is not.

-The source code of all the functions required for the experiments in our paper is included in the [`Functions.R`] file.
+The source code of all the functions required for the experiments in our paper is included in the [`Functions.R`] file of this repository.
 We load the functions via the code below.

 ``` r